The case for Yes on Measure H

 Endorsements compiled from KeepRVSDSchoolsOpen.org and Marin IJ reporting.
 Titles and affiliations are listed for identification purposes only.

 Want to do more?
 The official Yes on H campaign at keeprvsdschoolsopen.org is where to request a yard sign, donate, or volunteer.
-This site is not part of that committee — we're just neighbors who think it's the right call.
+This site is not part of that committee.
+We are neighbors sharing the evidence behind our Yes recommendation.

 Sources